ahoxus/ahoxus.github.io/pages/paradise.md

 this is **an idea** to be discussed and thought through together.

-everyone is welcomed to visit, meet and talk, but to become a new member it'll be like any long term relationship: first we meet, then we spend time together. eventually you'll know better than any of us if you should stay! 😏
+everyone is welcomed to [[visit](/visit)]. as to become a new member it'll be like any long term relationship: first we meet, then we spend time together. eventually you'll know better than any of us if you should stay! 😏

-in any case, we are accepting 10 new members because that's our estimate of how many people can comfortably and lovely live in [our land](/map) today. the thinking is growing slowly and getting to know and help each other. and for that end, even 15 might already be too much. (again, keep in mind it's just a plan!)
+in any case, we are accepting new members up to 10 people, to comfortably and lovely live in [our land](/map). we want to grow slowly, always getting to know and helping each other.

-we want people who are ready to shift their world and live with us for 1 year. read everything here. talk to us. act by yourself. in other words, if you need to ask many questions every day, it's probably better you start visiting some well established communities first (such as [tamera, in south of portugal, about 5 to 8 hours away by car](/tamera)).
+we want people who are ready to shift their world and live with us for at least 1 year. read everything here. talk to us. act by yourself. in other words, if you need to ask many questions every day, it's probably better you start visiting some well established communities first (such as [tamera, in south of portugal, about 5 to 8 hours away by car](/tamera)).

-this is a project being made from scratch, now (in 2020) entering phase 1 of execution. this includes cooperating to flourish an integrated living and following our [core values](/core). all in this portugal's countryside 10ha of land. this means if you arrive today, you might find nothing in the land except trees and some wild life! as of july we have a very small shared space: a cheap car, our first tiny house and a tent, since april. and that was good enough to start living here!
+this is a project being made from scratch. in 2020 it entered phase 1 of execution. this includes cooperating to flourish an integrated living and following our [core values](/core). this means if you arrive today, you might find nothing in the land except trees and some wild life! as of october we have a very small shared space: a cheap car, our first tiny house and a tent. good enough to live anywhere!

 at first, it's not self-sustainable. still, the individual daily cost we calculate as something that might start as low as 10 euros. all basic needs covered, such as water, food, electricity, and internet.

-**for instance** (as this is only a thought, right?), with as little as 5k eur you can purchase and bring your mobile home to our land. you can then move it out to anywhere you want. it's your home!
+**for instance** (as this is only a thought, right?), with as little as 2k eur you can purchase and bring your mobile home to our land (like cregox did). you can then move it out to anywhere you want. it's your home!

-when the project hits phase 2 and becomes completely self-sustainable, we could add an option for visitors at 20 eur for at least 1 week. the income will go to the community and may be shared among members. (remember, nothing more than ideas, still!)
+when the project hits phase 2 and becomes completely self-sustainable, we could add an option for visitors at 20 eur for at least 1 week. the income could go to the community and even shared among members. (remember, nothing more than ideas, still!)

-those daily costs can be further reduced, depending on how much value you can bring. everyone will be required to live and work in the community. kitchen. garden. composting. maintenance in general. an equivalent shift of up to 4h per day, average.
-20h per week. but we don't really think in those terms, as you'll learn...
+those daily costs could be further reduced, depending on how much value each person brings. everyone will be required to live and work in the community. kitchen. garden. composting. maintenance in general. an equivalent shift of up to 4h per day, average.
+20h per week at most. but we don't really think in those terms, as you'll learn...

 doing the math, you can easily retire within our lifestyle. in an analogy-estimate, with just 60k in your pocket, you can pay for at least 10 years of life. (but let's not get too far on the mind here)

-as soon as we assemble the new members we probably should crowdfund (among us or elsewhere) to build the kitchen, some compost toilets, and a hot shower, for instance. these mustn't cost more than 5k all together if we build them ourselves. (hopefully)
+as soon as we assemble the new members we probably should crowdfund (among us or elsewhere) to build the kitchen, more compost toilets, and a hot shower, for instance. these mustn't cost more than 5k all together if we build them ourselves. (hopefully)

 we do have many restrictions as well!